Publisher open access agreements

 If you submit your article through Editorial Manager, you will be asked during the submission process whether you are eligible for the agreement.
 Once the article is accepted, it will be published in Open Access right away and free of charge.

-The library has signed a new agreement which runs from January 2022 until December 2024 allowing corresponding authors at the University of Edinburgh to publish an unlimited number of Open Access articles in their three 'hybrid' journals plus their two fully open access titles:
+The library has signed a new agreement which runs from January 2022 until December 2024 allowing corresponding authors at the University of Edinburgh to publish an unlimited number of Open Access articles in the Company of Biologists three 'hybrid' journals plus their two fully open access titles:

 - Journal of Cell Science

 - Disease Models & Mechanisms

 The Library has signed up to a new 3 year agreement with De Gruyter which runs from 1 January 2021 until December 2023.
 The traditional journal subscription fee has been 'flipped' to a publishing agreement.
 This agreement allows corresponding authors from the University of Edinburgh to publish open access in research and review articles at no additional cost.